nisimon48/nisimon48.github.io/_pages/cv.md

 Academic Service and Leadership
 -----
+* Program Committee Member and Reviewer for AIIDE Conference 2024
 * Program Committee Member and Reviewer for AIIDE Conference 2023
 * Faculty Hiring and Promotion Committee, School of Computing Graduate Student Representative 2022-2023.
 * Planning Committee Member for the Inquiry@Queen's (I@Q) Conference 2023